greg-han/myplace/README.md

 -Greg.

 # Instructions
-* git clone or download https://github.com/greg-han/myplace.git and then `npm install`
+* git clone or download https://github.com/greg-han/myplace.git and then  cd to `myplace` and `myplace/client` then `npm install` in both directories.
 * cd to `myplace` and `npm start` to start the node server
 * then cd to `myplace/client` and `npm start` to start the react app.
+* There are two DB options right now, one in the cloud, and one locally.
+Just comment/uncomment them.
 * Login: user the temporary account username : Greg, and pasword : password to log in !
   You will notice a different UI experience depending on whether you are logged in or not
 * Logout : Go to your profile page and logout.
 This Logout button will only appear if you are logged in.
+* Search: This is almost added, for now it shoudl just save your queries into the database.
+Will debug soon.